NamelessMC/Nameless/README.md

 #### Customising Nameless
 - Check out [this wiki article](https://github.com/NamelessMC/Nameless/wiki/Nameless-2.0-Module-Developer-Documentation) for the Module Developer Documenation
-Developer documentation is coming soon for template development.
+- Developer documentation is coming soon for template and widget development.

 ## Installation
 Installing NamelessMC v2 is fairly straightforward, provided you already have a web host.